oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 # Obtaining Authorization {#obtaining-authorization}

 To request an access token, the client obtains authorization from the resource owner.
-The authorization is expressed in the form of an authorization grant, which the client uses to request the access token.
 OAuth defines two authorization grant types: authorization code and client credentials.
 It also provides an extension mechanism for defining additional grant types.

 ## Authorization Code Grant {#authorization-code-grant}